 Special keywords for Zone Files used above :

 - A – A record point host names.
-Also, we use (www, ftp, mail) to one or more IP addresses.
+We also use (www, ftp, mail) to one or more IP addresses.

 - NS – Name Server, specify the servers which are providing DNS services for that domain name.